 - Depression and labor/civil unrest certainly impacted the mine during the mid 1890s.
 Plus don’t these events sound similar to today?

-- 1896 – they tried again to make viable the second shaft.
+- 1896 – they tried again to make viable the second slope.

 - 1896 to 1899 – The Klondike Gold Rush took over Seattle which many of the current and future players at Cedar Mountain participated in.
 Could it have been inspiration to re-open since the economy of the Pacific Northwest was booming again.
 (McQuade, Peoples, Cavanaugh & Jones all have record of going to Alaska)